What the study found

 - Only inflated responsibility explained unique variance in postnatal anxiety in regression analysis.

-- Both factors were associated with a reduced likelihood of breastfeeding.
+- Both inflated responsibility and intolerance of uncertainty were associated with reduced likelihood of breastfeeding.

-- The study used an anonymous online survey of 126 predominantly white Irish postnatal participants.
+- The study used an anonymous online survey of 126 predominantly white Irish participants.

-- The authors describe the study as small and cross-sectional and say the results should be interpreted with caution.
+- The authors describe the study as small and cross-sectional and recommend more investigation.

 Disclosure